DJ LeMahieu Player Props: Yankees vs. Mets

-On Tuesday, DJ LeMahieu (.184 on-base percentage in past 10 games, 113 points below season-long percentage) and the New York Yankees play the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:10 PM ET.
+DJ LeMahieu -- .167 average over his past 10 games -- will be in action for the New York Yankees versus the New York Mets, with Justin Verlander on the mound, on June 14 at 7:10 PM ET.

 DJ LeMahieu Game Info & Props vs. the Mets